As an Amazon Associate, I earn from qualifying purchases.

-As someone who has experienced periods for almost two decades, I can proudly say that switching to a reusable alternative to the Diva Cup is one of the best decisions I’ve made.
-Trust me when I say that there are many great reasons to ditch the pads and tampons.
+As someone who has experienced periods for almost two decades, I can proudly say that switching to a reusable alternative to the Diva Cup is one of my best decisions.
+Trust me when I say there are many great reasons to ditch pads and tampons.
 I know, I know — you’ve got questions and concerns.
 Well, I’m here with experienced-based responses to some of them.

 Let’s get started!